 Understanding Review Panel

-A small group called Lead Reviewer of highly sought after researchers reserve the veto power that can overrule the initial review at the slightest of misconduct on the part of the panel staff.
+A small group called Lead Reviewers of highly sought-after researchers reserve the veto power that can overrule the initial review at the slightest misconduct on the part of the panel staff.
 To keep the integrity and structure of these sessions intact, the one member of the review committee given the role of the Program Chair, drives and moderates the discussions during and after he or she declares the final score that the proposals manage to achieve.
 The chairperson does not participate in voting or scoring procedures.

 So, What is it that Reviewers Want to See in the Grant Applications?